 Learning Beyond Borders

-Students do their best work in an environment where any topic can be explored and any assumption can be questioned.
-At Horizon Academic, scholars are free to choose any research topic they would like relevant to the course they are taking.
+Our students are free to choose any research topic they would like that's relevant to the course they are taking.

 Unrivaled Faculty Attention

-With a nearly 1:1 staff-to-student ratio, Horizon Academic supports its scholars with the guidance of a professor, a teaching assistant, a writing counselor, and a program coordinator.
+With a 2:1 staff-to-student ratio, Horizon Academic supports its scholars with the guidance of a professor, a teaching assistant, and a program coordinator.

 Scholarship with Purpose